leanprover-community/aesop/README.md

-You also need to make sure that your `lean-toolchain` file contains the same version of Lean 4 as Aesop's, and that your versions of Aesop's dependencies (currently only `std4`) match.
+You also need to make sure that your `lean-toolchain` file contains the same version of Lean 4 as Aesop's, and that your versions of Aesop's dependencies (currently only `batteries`) match.
 We unfortunately can't support version ranges at the moment.

 Now the following test file should compile: